alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 of a message's PCASM
-to its fixed set of participants, obviously does not apply to PCASM content that is copied as a "fresh string of bits" which is resubmitted by a participant as a new message that is sent to a new, "current" set of participants.
+to its fixed set of participants, obviously does not apply to content that is copied as a "fresh string of bits" and resubmitted by a participant as a new message sent to a new, "current" set of participants.

 Less obviously
-an E2ESM
+an E2ESM solution
 **MAY** enable
 message "forwarding",
 or "replying",
 or "quoting",
 where a participant
+may freshly send
-may send object references and keys that permit "current" participants to access PCASM from which
+older object references and keys that permit "current" participants to access PCASM from which